-Jared: There are pockets of houses in several local neighborhoods with fairly new construction that contain aluminum wiring; many insurance companies will not approve a homeowner’s policy coverage if your house has aluminum wiring.
+Jared: There are pockets of houses in several local neighborhoods with fairly new construction that contain aluminum wiring.

 Rob: Exactly.
 Installing aluminum wiring was legal from the mid-60’s to around the mid-70’s.
 Laboratory testing was performed to pass the wire for use, but the tests were skewed and unrealistic compared to actual conditions.
 After it passed, aluminum wiring was used to wire up entire houses.
 This is called “branch circuit wiring,” which includes all of the wiring in the house; the bedroom, kitchen, dining room, living room, receptacles, lights, everything.
 Well, about 10 years after the introduction of aluminum wiring houses began burning down due to major electrical issues.
 Discovering that the cause of these fires was the aluminum wiring, they realized that it should never have been passed for use in homes.

-If you have a home with aluminum wiring there is constant risk of an electrical house fire.
-As Jared mentioned before, insurance companies are aware of this danger and will either not provide you any coverage or charge you double the normal premium.
+If you have a home with aluminum wiring there is a constant risk of an electrical house fire.
+This may cause an increase in certain home-related charges for you.
 With that said, there are two main options for you to choose from to make your home safer if it currently has aluminum wiring.

-Jared: If you want to get a quote on how much it would be to pigtail or re-wire your home you can give Universal Contracting a call at 407-295-7403 to schedule an appointment with one of our licensed electricians.
+Jared: If you want to get a quote or re-wire your home you can give Universal Contracting a call at 407-295-7403 to schedule an appointment with one of our licensed electricians.

 Rob: Yes, and like Jared said we can give you quotes for both options.
 Also, if you’re looking to re-wire a recently purchased older home that you haven’t moved into yet, it’s a lot easier for us to do the work since we’re not having to move furniture and protect floor coverings.
 Any house can be completely re-wired at any time.
 It may take more money, more effort, and more time, but it certainly is the best job because then the entire house has copper wiring.

-I would never discourage a homeowner from doing a complete re-wire to their home, especially is it’s an older home they have yet to move into, but I like to give them the other option of pigtailing if they don’t have the funds needed for a full re-wire.
-It’s a safe, cost-effective solution that can help save you money on your homeowners insurance and protect your home and family from the dangerous risks of old aluminum wiring.
+I would never discourage a homeowner from doing a complete re-wire to their home, especially if it’s an older home they have yet to move into, but I like to give them the other option of pigtailing if they don’t have the funds needed for a full re-wire.
+It’s a safe, cost-effective solution that can help save you money on your home-related costs and protect your home and family from the dangerous risks of old aluminum wiring.

 Listen Saturday mornings to “In the House with Ken & Jared”.
 Get more Home Tips and show info at the In the House website.
 For a free estimate on your next Home Improvement Project, visit Universal Roof & Contracting or call now.
 Orlando: 407-295-7403 Jacksonville: 904-647-3907